zzottel/feed2red/README.md

 work if Content Expiration is enabled in the Additional Features settings of the channel.

+**UseCurrentTime** (optional, default N)
+If set to Y, instead of using the modified or issued dates of the feed, the resulting post in Red will be dated with the current time when feed2red.pl posts it.
+This is useful if you don't want the posts to be moved down in your stream to the actual creation time of the feed item, which might be far enough down that you won't ever see them.
+This has only an effect on the creation time of the post itself.
+If UseShare is also enabled, the time written to the [share] tag will still reflect the time when the feed item was created/modified.

 Here's a more complex example for a .conf file:

 ```